Labirintami/doc/docs/menu/api/menu_menucss_config.md

 title: menuCss
 ---

-@short:
-adds style classes to all containers of Menu controls with nested items
+@short: adds style classes to all containers of Menu controls with nested items

-@type: string
+@signature: menuCss?: string;

 @example:
 <style>